lawnjelly/godot_SCU/README.md

 https://en.wikipedia.org/wiki/Single_Compilation_Unit

+## Important
 Work in progress!
-Use with care, and particularly do not test for the first time on your own codebase.
+Use with care, and particularly do not test for the first time on your own working version of Godot, as it will alter the Godot build files.
+Create a copy to test, until the system is stable and you are familiar with it.

 ## Installation
 1) From the parent folder of your godot source code, create a second folder called godot_SCU and clone / download this repository inside.